 - Effective strategies for dealing with behaviourally challenging patients

-This course is suitable for both vets and vet nurses.
+This learning series is suitable for both vets and vet nurses.

 In association with...